sanjay-code-debug/complete_adobe_commerce_guide/README.md

         - Home ---> PLP (sort, search, filter)---> PDP----> Add to Cart | Add to Wishlist ---> Checkout ---> Coupon Code ---> Shipping + Billing - Payment --> Place Order

+        - Performance

+              - How to increase the performace of magento site (Explain - in details)

+              - In Customer Cart - you added a custom - customer attribute but it is fails under - Pulic content so - how you make this will be different value for respective customer

+              - Customer Cart Is --- Loading Slow  --- What are Step to flow so - find the root cause why it is causing issue

+        - Security
+              - What are best way to prevent various attack on Magento site.
+              - Sql Injection - How to prevent the Sql injection attack
+              - What is CSRF → form key valitdation.
+              - What is DDOs Attack and How To Prevent.

+        - Caching (Explain In Detail - Scenario Based)

+             - Customer - Related Data (specially - specific customer attribute where it will cache and how it will render for - Respective Customer)

+             - how actually caching is working for Specific Customer can you explain end to end flow -- is any issue with performance how we can improve

+        - Frontend Layout(Magento / Adobe Commerce Frontend)

-        - Frontend - Produt Is not Loading It is Slow - Explain the Step to Debug and Found Why it is Slow
+              - Produt Is not Loading It is Slow - Explain the Step to Debug and Found Why it is Slow

+              - For Specif Block ---

         - Exaplain MVC and MVVM